IBM/SalesEnablement-L3-OpenShift/docs/labguide/testingResiliency.md

 5. Return to the Pod Details tab by clicking on center of NGINX deployment icon.
 Observe the name of the pod.
 Does it match the previous Pod’s ID?

-In the next section learn about scaling OpenShift containers.
+In the next section learn how to you can access and update your containerized applciation.